Right Arrow

 • Generate security incident reports, including relevant video clips, when a camera detects potential equipment theft after hours.

-Each workflow should specify data fields, responsible parties, and notification preferences to make certain information reaches the right people at the right time.
+Each workflow should specify data fields, responsible parties, and notification preferences to help confirm information reaches the right people at the right time.

 4. Deploy cameras and test integration

 Begin with a limited deployment at one active jobsite.
-This allows you to validate workflows, train key users, and gather metrics for ROI justification before expanding fleet-wide.
+This lets you validate workflows, train key users, and gather metrics for ROI justification before expanding fleet-wide.

 5. Train teams and scale deployment

-Focus training on immediate benefits that address field teams' daily frustrations.
-Show how automated progress tracking eliminates manual measurement tasks.
-Demonstrate how immediate safety alerts prevent incidents rather than just documenting them after the fact.
+Focus training on efficient benefits that resolve field teams' daily frustrations.
+Show how automated progress tracking reduces manual measurement tasks.
+Demonstrate how timely safety alerts help reduce the likelihood of incidents rather than just documenting them after the fact.

 Create simple visual guides showing how camera data appears in BIM 360 dashboards.
 Emphasize that teams don't need to learn new systems—the information integrates into their existing workflows.